<big>Glossary of Painting Terms</big>(As of July 2003)

 Complete industrial painting system, from pretreatment to drying.

-Flooding, dipping, rolling, coating, electrostatic spraying, conventional.
+Flooding, diving, rolling, pouring, electrostatic spraying, conventional.

 High-pressure sprayers and other equipment.

-Paint sludge.
 The paint mist generated during spray painting in coating systems is...

-can be disposed of by burning or landfilling.
+are disposed of by burning or landfilling.

-Coating systems
+Lacking systems

 Coordinated materials from pre-treatment to clear coat.